munificent/magpie/doc/site/markdown/multimethods.md

 3. Type patterns
 4. Wildcard patterns

 For variable patterns, we look at its inner pattern.
-(If it doesn't have one, it implicitly has a wildcard one.)
-The above list resolves our `odd?` example: the first method will win since a value pattern (`0`) takes precedence over a type pattern (`is Int`).
+(If it doesn't have one, it is implicitly `_`, the wildcard pattern.)
+The above list addresses our `odd?` example: the first method will win since a value pattern (`0`) takes precedence over a type pattern (`is Int`).

-To linearize two patterns of the same kind, we need more precise rules.
+To linearize two patterns of the *same* kind, we need more precise rules.

 ### Class Ordering